 Formaldehyde is a colorless, strong-smelling gas often found in aqueous (water-based) solutions.
-Commonly used as a preservative in medical laboratories and mortuaries, formaldehyde is also found in many products such as chemicals, particle board, household products, glues, permanent press fabrics, paper product coatings, fiberboard and plywood.
-It is also widely used as an industrial fungicide, germicide and disinfectant.
+Commonly used as a preservative in medical laboratories and mortuaries, formaldehyde is also found in many products such as chemicals, particleboard, household products, glues, permanent press fabrics, paper product coatings, fiberboard, and plywood.
+It is also widely used as an industrial fungicide, germicide, and disinfectant.

 Where is formaldehyde used at TWU?

-Formaldehyde is used in the gross anatomy laboratories on the Houston and Dallas campuses, as well in some other laboratories on the Denton campus.
+Formaldehyde is used in the gross anatomy laboratories on the Houston and Dallas campuses, as well as in some other laboratories on the Denton campus.

 How can formaldehyde affect those exposed to it?

 Formaldehyde is a sensitizing agent that may cause an immune system response upon initial exposure.
-Acute exposure can irritate the eyes, nose and throat and cause coughing and wheezing.
-Subsequent exposure may lead to severe allergic reactions of the skin, eyes and respiratory tract.
+Acute exposure can irritate the eyes, nose, and throat and cause coughing and wheezing.
+Subsequent exposure may lead to severe allergic reactions of the skin, eyes, and respiratory tract.
 Long-term exposure to low levels in the air or on the skin can cause asthma-like respiratory problems and skin irritation such as dermatitis and itching.
 It is also listed as a probable human carcinogen by the U.S. Environmental Protection Agency (EPA) and is listed as a carcinogen by the International Agency for Research on Cancer (IARC).